Using the Multiplication Rule In Exercises 19-32, use the Multipl... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The Multiplication Rule of Probability states that the probability of two or more independent events occurring together is the product of their individual probabilities.
-In this context, it helps calculate the likelihood of multiple citizens expressing the same opinion about Donald Trump being the worst president, by multiplying the probabilities of each citizen's response.
+The Multiplication Rule in probability states that the probability of two independent events occurring together is the product of their individual probabilities.
+This rule is essential for calculating the likelihood of combined events, especially when determining the probability of one event happening given that another event has already occurred.

 Recommended video: